-SoniClear Gov Recorder 9 and Interview Recorder 9 support recording from the Dante interface provided in the Yamaha MRX7-D and MTX5-D DSP mixer systems.
+SoniClear supports recording from the Dante interface provided in the Yamaha MRX7-D and MTX5-D DSP mixer systems.
 Audio is digitized in the mixer and transmitted to SoniClear over Ethernet cable.
 On the recording computer the Dante audio signals are captured in SoniClear using the Audinate Virtual Sound Card driver.